wp-plugins/naked-social-share/readme.txt

 == Upgrade Notice ==

-= 1.1.2 =
+= 1.1.3 =
-Added more spans and class names to the markup for more styling control.
+Minor code tweaks and tested with WordPress 4.2.3